gershwin-desktop/gershwin-documentation/NETWORK.md

 # Gershwin GNUstep Network Domain

-The Gershwin GNUstep Network Domain provides a mechanism for sharing applications, libraries, and users.
-This feature is currently designed around FreeBSD, NIS, NFS, ZFS, and adduser facilties with custom configurations.
+The Gershwin GNUstep Network Domain documentation provides a mechanism for sharing applications, libraries, and users over a local area network.

+This initial implementation for documentation purposes is currently designed around FreeBSD, and NIS, NFS which are included in it's base system.
+It should work in GhostBSD with additional firewall rules, or firewall_enable="NO" set in rc.conf.
+The technology used is subject to change in the future.

+## Configure the Server for Authentication

 If your network has an existing bonjour `dns-sd` capable broadcast domain use it for domain name.
 This can typically be found in `/etc/resolv.conf`.